cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 -   CMOV(a, b, c): If c=0, CMOV returns a, otherwise returns b.
 To prevent against timing attacks, this operation must run in constant time without revealing the value of c.
 Commonly, implementations assume that the selector is c=1 or c=0.
-In this case, given a bitstring C, the desired selector c can be computed by OR-ing all bits of C together.
+In this case, given a bit string C, the desired selector c can be computed by OR-ing all bits of C together.
 The resulting selector will be either 0 if all bits of C are zero, or 1 if at least one bit of C is 1.